nirinA/erfa_python/doc/api.rst

    spv     double[2][3]    s * pv

 Note:
-   It is permissible for pv and psv to be the same array
+   It is permissible for pv and spv to be the same array

 Called:
    eraS2xpv     multiply pv-vector by two scalars